Skip to main content

 Cloud browser

-Disposable cloud browser sessions for automation and scraping.
-Multiple parallel sessions per profile, with stealth defaults and a live view URL you can watch.
+A dedicated browser computer in your space for automation and scraping, with stealth defaults and a live view URL you can watch.

-• 72-hour session timeout, auto-recreated on the next tool call
+• One active session per browser computer; 72-hour timeout, auto-recreated on the next tool call

-• Best when you need clean sessions, parallel runs, or stealth
+• Best when you need clean sessions, stealth, or automation that keeps running without your device

 Chrome or Brave (extension)